snozbot/fungus/Docs/fungus_docs/blocks.md

 %Fungus Flowcharts visually differentiate three differents kinds of Block behavior:

 1. Event Block - blue rounded rectangle (Block execution triggered by an event)
-2. Branching Block - orange polygon (passes control to 2 or more other Blocks, and not and Event Block)
+2. Branching Block - orange hexagon (passes control to 2 or more other Blocks, and not an Event Block)
 3. Standard Block - yellow rectangle (no event, passes control to 0 or 1 other blocks)

 ## 1: Event Block - blue rounded rectangle ##